queryluke/masseffect-5e/static/data/rules/04-05-ability-checks.md

 If the contest results in a tie, the situation remains the same as it was before the contest.
 Thus, one contestant might win the contest by default.
 If two characters tie in a contest to snatch a grenade the floor, neither character grabs it.
-In a contest between a monster trying to open a door and an adventurer trying to keep the door closed, a tie means that the door remains shut.
+In a contest between a monster trying to open a door and an operative trying to keep the door closed, a tie means that the door remains shut.